sx-bet/sx-bet-api-docs/source/includes/_apiKey.md

 # API Key

-In order to use the SX.Bet API, you do NOT need an API Key.
+This key is currently required to access the WebSocket through Ably, for realtime updates.
+Otherwise, in order to use the SX.Bet API, you do NOT need an API Key.
 The standard API user can perform all the requests provided in this document.
-There is a baseline rate limiter applied to all requests with or without an API Key.
-The API Key will give you elevated privilages on certain functions.
+There is a baseline rate limiter applied to all requests, regardless of API key.

+The API Key will

 <aside class="notice">
-The main usecase for the API Key is to connect to the WebSocket via Ably.
+You must obtain an API Key in order to connect to the WebSocket via Ably.
 </aside>

 ## Generating API Key